Chart Color Schemes

 Pimlico displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Pimlico, as per the latest Census evaluation, consisted of 45.1% houses and 54.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Non-Metro Qld's figures of 81.3% houses and 18.7% other dwellings.
-Home ownership in Pimlico stood at 18.1%, with the remaining dwellings either mortgaged (23.0%) or rented (58.9%).
-The median monthly mortgage repayment in the area was $1,354, lower than Non-Metro Qld's average of $1,517.
-The median weekly rent figure in Pimlico was recorded at $240, compared to Non-Metro Qld's $305 and the national average of $375.
-Nationally, Pimlico's mortgage repayments were significantly lower than the Australian average of $1,863.
+The dwelling structure in Pimlico, as per the latest Census, consisted of 45.1% houses and 54.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 81.3% houses and 18.7% other dwellings.
+Home ownership in Pimlico stood at 18.1%, with mortgaged dwellings at 23.0% and rented dwellings at 58.9%.
+The median monthly mortgage repayment was $1,354, below Non-Metro Qld's average of $1,517.
+The median weekly rent in Pimlico was $240, compared to Non-Metro Qld's $305.
+Nationally, Pimlico's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing